traefik/traefik-hub-helm-chart/README.md

 ## Upgrading CRDs

-With Helm v3, CRDs created by this chart can not be updated, consult the [Helm Documentation on CRDs](https://helm.sh/docs/chart_best_practices/custom_resource_definitions).
+With Helm v3, CRDs created by this chart can not be updated, consult the [Helm Documentation on CRDs](https://helm.sh/docs/chart_best_practices/custom_resource_definitions) for more information.

-> Please read carefully the release notes of this chart before upgrading CRDs!
+> Please read carefully the [release notes](https://github.com/traefik/traefik-hub-helm-chart/releases) of this chart before upgrading CRDs!

 ```shell
 kubectl apply --server-side --force-conflicts -k https://github.com/traefik/traefik-hub-helm-chart/traefik-hub/crds/